What Is Dog Fighting, and What Can You Do To Stop It?

 We’ve come up with three simple actions that you can take today:

 - Donate.
-By supporting the ASPCA, you are supporting the fight against dog fighting.
+By supporting the ASPCA, you are supporting the fight against dogfighting and helping us break this chain of violence.

 Countless animals around the country are counting on your compassion, your outrage and your willingness to stop their suffering.
 By taking the actions listed above, you’ll be joining a growing movement of animal-lovers who are dedicated to putting an end to this nightmare.
 Thank you for your voice!